Valentin1918/commissions-fees/README.md

 ~ `src/app.js` --> root file which is running from `npm run execute`.
 It is reading and parsing file by path provided as a second argument of the `execute` script.
-For each operation it fires the `logOperationOutput` function and passes the operation's data as an argument.
+For each operation it fires the `proceedOperation` function with the operation's data as an argument.
+The result (a fee or a bunch of operation errors) is logged into a terminal.

 ~ `src/input.json` --> data from what fees are calculated and displayed.